irishgordo/harvester-wiki/Issue-Management.md

     - **Customer/Downstream issues**
       - Make sure there is a corresponding issue in the downstream ticket system.
       - Do not expose any customer information in the GitHub issue: including screenshots, support bundles, and logs.
-      - (TODO) Check this page for more info.
+      - Check the internal confluence page for more info: `INTERNAL_CONFLUENCE_URL/x/OYJ7Qw` --> `Create a Harvester GitHub issue` section.
     - Add **labels** to the issue.
       - `kind/*`, `severity/*`, `area/*`, and `reproduce/*` are required.
       - `priority/*`